UPDATE 1-Golf-Latest scores in Presidents Cup foursomes

 (Updates with latest scores)

-Oct 5 Latest scores in the weather-delayed opening foursomes matches at the Presidents Cup between the United States and the Internationals at Muirfield Village Golf Club in Dublin, Ohio on Saturday (U.S. pairs first):
+Oct 4 Latest scores in Friday's foursomes matches at the 10th Presidents Cup between the United States and the Internationals being played at Muirfield Village Golf Club in Dublin, Ohio (U.S. pairs first):

-Bill Haas/Hunter Mahan lost to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) 4&3
+Bill Haas/Hunter Mahan three down to Ernie Els (South Africa)/Brendon de Jonge (Zimbabwe) after nine holes

-Steve Stricker/Jordan Spieth beat Branden Grace (South Africa)/Richard Sterne (South Africa) 2&1
+Steve Stricker/Jordan Spieth one up on Branden Grace (South Africa)/Richard Sterne (South Africa) after seven holes

-Webb Simpson/Brandt Snedeker one down to Angel Cabrera (Argentina)/Marc Leishman (Australia) after 16 holes
+Webb Simpson/Brandt Snedeker all square with Angel Cabrera (Argentina)/Marc Leishman (Australia) after six holes

-Matt Kuchar/Tiger Woods three up on Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after 14 holes
+Matt Kuchar/Tiger Woods one up on Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after five holes

-Zach Johnson/Jason Dufner three down to Adam Scott (Australia)/Hideki Matsuyama (Japan) after 14 holes
+Zach Johnson/Jason Dufner two down to Adam Scott (Australia)/Hideki Matsuyama (Japan) after five holes

 Holders the U.S. led by 3-1/2 points to 2-1/2 after Thursday's opening fourball matches.
 (Editing by Mark Lamport-Stokes)